uchicago-CAPP30121-aut-2022/capp-camp/docs/s4-python/1-language-overview.md

 ## Next Steps

 Even with this small sample of Python's available data types and control flow mechanisms, we can compose complex programs!
-You will learn more about how VS Code helps with Python programming and gain practice writing Python expressions in the next section.
+You will learn more about how VS Code helps with Python programming and gain practice writing Python expressions in the next two sections.